PrincetonUniversity/installing_python_packages/README.md

 $ conda activate myenv
 ```

-Note that you should specify all the packages that you need in one line so that the dependencies can satisfied simultaneously.
-Installing packages at a later time is possible but should be avoided if possible.
+Note that you should specify all the packages that you need in one line so that the dependencies can be satisfied simultaneously.
+Installing packages at a later time is possible but should be avoided.

-To leave a conda environment: `$ conda deactivate`.
+To exit a conda environment, run this command: `$ conda deactivate`.

 If you try to install using `conda install <package>` it will fail with `EnvironmentNotWritableError: The current user does not have write permissions to the target environment`.
 The solution is to create an environment and do the install in the same command (as shown above).